hirrolot/metalang99/README.md

 The C macro system can be viewed as a tool to extend the language with custom syntactic sugar, to make code closer to a problem domain.
 However, the arsenal it provides is infinitely poor: all we can do is basic copy-pasting of tokens.
 We cannot even operate with control flow, integers, and unbounded sequences, thereby throwing a lot of hypothetically useful metaprograms out of scope.

 To solve the problem, I have implemented Metalang99 -- a functional programming language executing on any standard-confirming preprocessor.
-As a practical example of what is possible with Metalang99, consider [Datatype99]:
+Having its functionality at our disposal, we can achieve something like this (sum types via [Datatype99]):

 ```c
 #include <datatype99.h>